bytecodealliance/javy/npm/javy-cli/README.md

 ```
 # Install javy globally
-$ npm install -g javy
+$ npm install -g javy-cli

 # Directly invoke it via npm
-$ npx javy
+$ npx javy-cli@latest
 ```

 ## Updating javy

-The npm package won't download Javy again once its downloaded.
-If a new version of the javy npm package has been published, you can use the following invocation to update to the latest release:
+The npm package will automatically download the newest version of Javy if a newer version is available.

+## Using a specific version of javy

+To use a specific version of Javy, set the environment variable `FORCE_RELEASE` to the version you would like to use.

 ```
-REFRESH_JAVY=1 npx javy
+FORCE_RELEASE=v1.1.0 npx javy-cli@latest
 ```

 ## Building from source